Table of Contents_

 Not everyone needs a heavy-duty hammer that weighs 20 ounces.
 This is why we selected this hammer from Best Choice as our Top Pick.
 We also like that it pulls double duty as our Best on a Budget pick.
 The affordable price makes this a great option for the occasional DIYer who needs to have a hammer in their home but doesn’t need something quite as heavy as some of the larger available models.

 We like that this eight-ounce hammer features a magnetic nail starter, making this a great option for overhead or single-handed uses.
 You’ll also like that the fiberglass handle is ergonomic, featuring an anti-shock design and a non-slip grip to improve comfort during sustained periods of use.
 The rust-resistant coating is also a great addition.
 This hammer will quickly be among your best tools.
+If you don’t want a mechanical hammer then you can check out the best hammer drill.

 Award: HONORABLE MENTION